Frequently Asked Questions

 For our Global MBA, we will not waive the GMAT or GRE.

-Online MBA applicants who have had 7 or more years of professional work experience and have demonstrated an increase in responsibility during that time may also be eligible for a GMAT/GRE waiver.
+Professional and Online MBA Applicants who have had 7 or more years of professional work experience and have demonstrated an increase in responsibility during that time may also be eligible for a GMAT/GRE waiver.

 If you feel that you may meet the criteria for a GMAT/GRE waiver for our Professional or Online MBA programs, please submit a memorandum that should highlight your years of professional work experience, your quantitative abilities, and discuss why you feel you should be granted a waiver.
 Please send this information along with a copy of your resume and transcripts directly to firstname.lastname@example.org, and it will be forwarded to the Admission Committee for review.